Alessia-G/Reactive_Knowledge_Management/README.md

 To programmatically interact with Neo4j, you can use any Neo4j driver compatible with the Neo4j version used in the Docker image.
 Configure the driver to connect to `localhost:7687` with the appropriate credentials.

-In this Docker container, you will find the four rules presented in the article that acts upon changes in the dataset.
+In this Docker container, you will find already installed in the Neo4j database the four rules presented in the article that acts upon changes in the dataset.

 ### Rule R1